hash-bang/git-mixin/README.md

 ==========
 * `mixin.defaultCommand` - (default: 'owner') the command to run if just `git mixin` is run without any implied command
 * `mixin.path` - (default: '.git/mixins') where the mixins are located
+* `mixin.aggressiveBase` - (default: false) insist on looking for the mixin directory before assuming that is the project base.
+This is useful if you have git instances inside your main project instance and dont want git-mixin assuming that the inner most module is the base project directory.

 TODO